 Only 32% of over-55s consider using non-pension wealth to generate their retirement income

 Few people know that pension savings fall outside IHT.
 In fact, a study by Canada Life found that only 32% of over-55s are likely to consider using non-pension wealth to generate income in retirement so their pension pot remains untouched.

 Estate planning is an important consideration for every wealthy individual.
 As a successful business owner, it’s wise to plan ahead and talk to an expert adviser.
-This should allow you time to get your affairs in good order so you can pass as much of your wealth to your family and loved ones without it being eroded by tax.
+This should allow you time to get your affairs in good order so you can pass as much of your wealth to your family and loved ones without it being eroded by the tax.